 All good so far, let’s try something else…

 According to the expression [user@]host:[path] both user and path are optional (they are surrounded by square brackets) when we copy files using secure copy.

-What happens if we remove the user part for the target in our command?
+What happens if we remove the user part for the target from our command?

 The target becomes host:path, let’s execute the command…